 Somewhat similar to Organization, but more focused on local offices or shops.
 If your organization has various retail outlets or branches, Local Business is a great way to help Google understand where you are located.
 You could even use more specific types, like Restaurant or HealthClub.

 Does your website have a blog?
-The BlogPosting Schema or Article Schema helps you structure the blog and indicate the title, body text, author and more.
-Google may include your article and is image in a carousel:
+The BlogPosting Schema or Article Schema helps you structure the blog and indicate the title, body text, author, and more.
+Google may include your article and an image in a carousel:

 As SparkToro researched back in 2018, Google is trying to keep searchers on their page.
 By answering a question directly on the result page, the searcher may not have to click through to the website that provided the answer.
 The result: fewer clicks from Google to your website.

-We still think Structured Data, and the Featured Snippets that result from it, can help a website.
+We still think Structured Data, and the Rich Result that result from it, can help a website.
 We believe this for a couple of reasons.

 Firstly, if you don't add the Structured Data, your competitor might do it, and show up in Google instead.

 Secondly, there could be benefits to your branding by showing up as a Featured Snippet.
 This may not result in a click directly, but can still be valuable.

 Lastly, Rich Results (as opposed to featured snippets) do generally lead to more clicks to your site.

 Are you still worried that Google might steal your visitors?
 You can gain additional control over what they can show by using the max-snippet feature.